pa4080/game-hub/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) and hosted on [Vercel](https://vercel.com/).

+Because the application exhaust too quickly the  the image optimization quota of Vercel the optimization on production is disabled.

 ## Final touches (to do)

-- [x] Fancy game card hover behavior.
+- [x] Fancy game card hover behavior, like RAWG.
-- [x] Proxy the RAWG Media files to avoid CORS and private networks with restrictions issues.
+- [x] When the Next.js' image optimization is disabled: Proxy the RAWG Media files to avoid issues related to CORS and private networks with restrictions.
+In addition cache them for better application performance.
 - [x] Improve the behaviour of the "color theme selector".
 - [x] Clear all filters and show all games, when click on the logo.
 A little bit ugly solution which uses `<a href="/">` is applied.
 - [x] Scroll to top button.